Alcohol Use Disorder in Veterans and Active-Duty Military

 Overview

-This article draws on a multi-expert panel discussion grounded in verified research.
-Where the evidence is strong, it is stated plainly.
-Where it is limited or absent, that is stated too.
+This article synthesizes the best available evidence on prevalence, risk factors, comorbidities, treatment, and systems gaps.
+Where the evidence is strong, it is presented as such.
+Where it is limited or absent, that is stated plainly.

 Prevalence

-Among active-duty service members, 8% met criteria for co-occurring alcohol and mental health problems, with an additional 26.89% reporting alcohol problems alone [2].
-In VA inpatient settings, AUD-related diagnoses appeared in 14.3% of all admissions [3].
+Among active-duty service members, the picture is similarly concerning.
+Approximately 8% meet criteria for co-occurring alcohol and mental health problems, while an additional 26.89% report alcohol problems alone [2].
+Heavy drinking is culturally normalized in some military communities, which can delay recognition of a problem and discourage help-seeking.

 Combat Exposure and Deployment